Introduction

 Benefit for Mother and Baby:

-It helps the body make essential proteins that are needed for the defense system in breast milk.
+It helps the body make essential proteins needed for breast milk’s defense system.

 Sources: